OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class01-ProjectsAndProjectGroups.md

 [Reveal icons for website, service and database]

 Let's imagine we're looking after the accounting software for our company.
-Our system has a web portal, some background service and a database.
+It has a web portal, some background service and a database.

 [Reveal monolithic project]

-It's tempting to add all the components of a system to a single project.
+It's tempting to add everything to a single project.
 However, this temptation should be avoided.
-We don't want to re-run database updates for every small tweak to the UI.
+We don't want to be re-running database updates every time we tweak to the UI.

 [Reveal Project group architecture, with separate mini projects for separate components]

 Instead, start by creating a Project Group.
-Then add separate Projects to that Project Group for each component of the application.
-In-line with the single responsibility principle, and a bias toward loose-coupling, this allows each component to be managed and deployed indepenently.
+Then add separate Projects to that Project Group for each component that can be deployed independently.
+In-line with the single responsibility principle, and a bias toward loose-coupling, this allows each part to be managed and deployed on its own schedule.

 [Add a global deployment coordinator project]

-Where it's desirable to deploy all the components together, we can create a coordinating Project within the same Project Group.
+Where it's desirable to deploy everything together, we can create a coordinating Project within the same Project Group.

 Let's create our first Project and Project Group.